-In STEMI, C-reactive protein at presentation predicts MI, deathJanuary 19th, 2013 in Cardiology /
+In STEMI, C-reactive protein at presentation predicts MI, deathJanuary 19, 2013 in Medicine & Health / Cardiology

 (HealthDay)—For patients with ST-segment elevation myocardial infarction (STEMI), high-sensitivity C-reactive protein (hsCRP) measurements at presentation predict subsequent nonfatal MI and cardiac death; and for patients with acute coronary syndromes (ACS), fetuin-A and CRP have prognostic value, according to two studies published in the Jan.
 1 issue of The American Journal of Cardiology.